harrycresswell/harry/content/writing/22-07-26-page-site-params.md

 title: "Page, Site and Params"
 date: 2022-07-26T10:29:42+01:00
 draft: false
-description: "Variables and Params play a major role in storing, accessing and returning data in Hugo projects.
+description: "Methods and parameters play a major role in storing, accessing and returning data in Hugo projects.
 So understanding how they work is critical."
 slug: "page-site-params"
 topics: ["Hugo"]
 syndicate: "false"